andreleite/okta-for-static-site/README.md

 ### Paths

-All relative paths use the dir where you started the command as base dir.
-You can use absolute paths, if you prefer.
+All relative paths use the directory where you started the command as base directory.
+You can use absolute paths if you prefer.

 ## Examples of config file